allenai/science-parse/cli/README.md

 # Science Parse Command Line Interface

-Science Parse has a command line interface called "RunSP".
-To build it into a super-jar, run `sbt cli/assembly`.
-This will download all dependencies and make a bundled jar that contains SP itself, plus all of its dependencies.
+Download the latest science-parse-cli-assembly executable from the [Releases](https://github.com/allenai/science-parse/releases) page

 You can run it like this:
 ```
 java -jar jarfile.jar --help
 ```

 That will print all the command line options you can use with it.
 I won't describe all of them here, but there are a few important described below.

-## Memory

 Science Parse needs quite a lot of memory.
 We recommend you run it with at least 6GB of heap, like this:
 ```
 java -Xmx6g -jar jarfile.jar 18bc3569da037a6cb81fb081e2856b77b321c139
 ```
 Note that some documents need more memory to parse than others.

+## Building from source

+Science Parse has a command line interface called "RunSP".
+To build it into a super-jar, run `sbt cli/assembly`.
+This will download all dependencies and make a bundled jar that contains SP itself, plus all of its dependencies.

 ## Specifying input